How to Automate Your Email Program in 3 Steps

 By creating more newsletters, you increase the opportunities you have to engage with your reader.
 That means more clicks, more conversions, and fewer missed opportunities.
 When publishers are more pressed for revenue ever, you can’t afford to fall short.

-With a fully automated global suppression list solution, you can get aboard the email revenue train with confidence.
+With an email program that uses automation at each turn, you can get aboard the email revenue train with confidence.

 Email is a powerful way of connecting with your audience, but manually maintaining an email program can make you feel like the walls are falling down around you.

 When you’ve got a communication tool that lets you speak directly to your audience, there’s no need to revert to the ways of the silent era.
 Let the computer take care of the hard stuff: give automation a try!